Protocol Specification

 rejected otherwise

 Asymmetric, dynamic, autonomous.
-The coupling engine is the router — no pub/sub topics needed.
+The coupling engine evaluates relevance.
+Intelligence emerges from the combination of agents, not from any single component — no pub/sub topics needed.

 SVAF: Content-Level Drift

 Peer-level coupling evaluates “is this agent cognitively aligned?” — but cognitively distant agents can still send relevant signals.
-SVAF evaluates each memory’s content independently:
+SVAF evaluates each memory’s content at the per-field level using Cognitive Memory Blocks:

 Production example: